hemingkx/SpecDec/readme.md

 ```

 ## Hyperparameters

+The hyperparameters of the NAT drafter are shown as follows:

 | Hyperparameters \ Datasets | WMT14 EN-DE | WMT16 EN-RO |
 | -------------------------- | :---------: | :---------: |